 Beaches In Mind

 Did you know that Caithness has a vast number of beaches perfect for dog walks?
 Here is a list of dog-friendly beaches near Wick where you often can find Bria and Max on the weekends!

 Brora Beach contains several natural wonders that justify a weekend retreat from the city!
 Explore the remnants of the Jurassic period, with fossils and rocks scattered across the plane.
 If you’re more interested in the here and now, be sure to bring some binoculars!
 The beach is blessed with regular visitors such as dolphins, minke whales, grey and common seals.

 Peaceful, quiet and good for the soul, the vast expanse of clean, golden sands makes Embo Beach a great destination for families and walkers.
 Along the beach there are views over Ben Bhraggie and the Dornoch Firth where the mudflats of the Dornoch Firth provide a habitat to a wide variety of migratory birds and species of butterfly.

 About one hour’s drive from Inverness lies the attractive seaside town of Golspie.
 The historic fishing village has an interesting history and provides the perfect escape to a small seaside town.
 If you venture along the North beach you will discover a mixture of sand, shingle and rocks which curve around the bay, providing excellent views over the Moray Firth.

-Finally, if a day of adventures has you feeling slightly ruff, Mackays’ dog-friendly apartments provide the perfect home away from home to get those tails wagging!
+Finally, if a day of adventures has you feeling slightly ruff, Mackays’ dog-friendly hotel rooms and apartments provide the perfect home away from home to get those tails wagging!
 So join us in the dog-friendly Highlands for Scottish holidays full of waggy adventures!Book Now